Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 If you want to take a paid course or degree program, but you can’t afford it, discounts and aid can help out.

-Although there were no ongoing discounts on Coursera, I found some good stuff.
-You can apply for financial aid and the scholarship program.
+There are not always public discounts on Coursera, but you can apply for financial aid and the scholarship program.

 Refund Policy